ireshmw/crud_table/README.md

 # CRUD Table Flutter

-CRUD Table Flutter is a package for crating CURD-UI for your entity/object/class easily.
-It consists of a Lazy loading function, resizable columns, and integrated CRUD Form.
+CRUD Table Flutter is a powerful Flutter package that simplifies the creation of CRUD UI for your entity, object or class.
+This package features a highly efficient lazy loading function, resizable columns, and an integrated CRUD form to provide a seamless user experience.
+With CRUD Table Flutter, you can easily manage and organize your data, boosting your productivity and efficiency.

 ## Features
 - Lazy loading Table